 All content for LC is developed by a healthcare writer under the guidance of the Chief Executive Officer (CEO).

-Content development entails reviewing research gathered by LC’s research coordinator as well as interviewing healthcare professionals, representatives from relevant healthcare organisations and LC members.
+Content development entails reviewing research gathered by LC’s research team as well as interviewing healthcare professionals, representatives from relevant healthcare organisations and LC members.

 Any clinical or medical content developed by LC based solely on its own research is first reviewed by the CEO and then reviewed and approved by a member of LC’s medical advisory board or a specialist medical professional involved in the development of the article prior to publication.

-All other content developed is first reviewed by the Director of Strategic Communication and Engagement, the CEO and then reviewed and approved by the respective organisation or parties involved prior to publication.
+All other content developed is reviewed by the CEO and then reviewed and approved by the respective organisation or parties involved prior to publication.

 All articles are dated with the publication date and the author(s) is sited.